 Soft Leadership and Knowledge Workers

 Soft leadership helps lead knowledge workers effectively.
 Previously there were more manual workers who needed various leadership styles.
-However, in the present rapid changing digital scenario, the knowledge workers need a different leadership style—soft leadership style.
-The knowledge workers are ambitious, intelligent, and tech savvy.
+However, in the present rapidly changing digital scenario, the knowledge workers need a different leadership style—soft leadership style.
+The knowledge workers are ambitious, intelligent, and tech-savvy.
 They have totally different expectations and aspirations than their predecessors.
-They have an advanced mindset, toolset and skillset gained through unique professional experiences.
+They have an advanced mindset, toolset, and skillset gained through unique professional experiences.
 And soft leadership is the ideal fit for their needs.

 Soft Leadership is the Future Leadership